RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/2-Opportunities/Creating Updating and Deleting Opportunities.md

 Opportunities can be created in two ways.
 The first is through the Lead conversion button, where an Opportunity will automatically be created with the relevant lead details (More information on this method can be found here: [Converting a Lead](../1-Leads/3-Converting-a-Lead/3-Converting-a-Lead.md)).
 The second way, like many other items is through the Opportunity list page and those steps can be found below.

-1. In Explorer select CRM &gt; Opportunities
+1. In Explorer select CRM > Opportunities

     ![Navigate to Opportunities](<Screenshot 2024-03-13 at 8.19.22 am.png>)